antonbashir/dart-iouring-transport/README.md

     - [stream() - Returns a stream of data as it becomes available.](#stream---returns-a-stream-of-data-as-it-becomes-available)
     - [writeSingle() - Writes a single chunk of data to the client.](#writesingle---writes-a-single-chunk-of-data-to-the-client)
     - [writeMany() - Writes multiple chunks of data to the client.](#writemany---writes-multiple-chunks-of-data-to-the-client)
     - [\[async\] close() - Closes the client connection.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the connection.](#async-close---closes-the-client-connection-if-gracefulduration-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-connection)
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the connection.](#async-close---closes-the-client-connection-if-gracefulTimeout-is-provided-the-system-will-wait-for-the-specified-duration-before-force-closing-the-connection)
 - [TransportServerConnection](#transportserverconnection)
   - [Properties](#properties-2)
     - [active - Indicates whether the server connection is currently active or not.](#active---indicates-whether-the-server-connection-is-currently-active-or-not)